MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-III-Federal-Motor-Carrier-Safety-Administration-Department-Transportation/subchapter-B-Federal-Motor-Carrier-Safety-Regulations/part-397-Transportation-Hazardous-Materials-Driving-Parking-Rules/subpart-C-Routing-NonRadioactive-Hazardous-Materials/section-397.65.md

 (1) Is between a place under the jurisdiction of a State or Indian tribe and any place outside of such jurisdiction; or

-(2) Is solely within a place under the jurisdiction of a State or Indian tribe but which affects trade, traffic, or transportation described in subparagraph (a).
+(2) Is solely within a place under the jurisdiction of a State or Indian tribe but which affects trade, traffic, or transportation described in paragraph (1) of this definition.

 *FMCSA.* The Federal Motor Carrier Safety Administration, an agency within the Department of Transportation.